 Process outputs are what you wish to achieve at the end of a process.

 Determine your outputs by aligning them with initial project objectives and selecting specific metrics as indicators.
 For example, if your objective is to spend less time on busywork, one of your outputs might be to automate task reminders.
-In that same example, your input might be to implement a work management tool.
+Your input might be to implement a work management tool.

-Determining the inputs and outputs will allow you to break down each of these goals into smaller steps later on.
+Determining the inputs and outputs will allow you to break down each goal into smaller steps later on.

-Now that you’ve gathered the necessary information through process inputs and outputs, it’s time to break your process plan down into small steps.
+Now that you've gathered the necessary information, it's time to break your process plan down into small steps.
 This can be done independently or in a brainstorming session.

-If you need to provide additional task background or context for more complex projects, consider meeting with the team or directing them to the information they need.
-Refer to your organizational knowledge base for essential information like legal requirements or brand guidelines needed for deliverables.
+If you need to provide additional background on a complex project, consider meeting with the team or directing them to the information they need.
+Refer to your organizational knowledge base for essential information, such as legal requirements and brand guidelines.

 Here's an example of a process document flowchart to inspire your own:

 As you can see, each step has a corresponding input and output.
-Visualizing these steps in a flowchart makes it easy to see which resources and outcomes you can expect.
-You can also add swim lanes to your diagrams to categorize who is assigned to which tasks.
-These can be particularly helpful for complex processes.
+You can also add swim lanes to categorize who is assigned to which tasks; these are particularly helpful for complex processes.

-While each process will look slightly different, it’s important that you connect your steps in order and provide the most important information upfront.
+While each process will look slightly different, connect your steps in order and provide the most important information upfront.

-Now that you’ve documented a visual representation of your process flow, note any exceptions that your team may come across.
-These exceptions come from the fact that not every flow will follow the exact same path.
+Now that you've documented a visual representation of your process flow, note any exceptions that your team may come across.
+Not every flow will follow the exact same path.

-For example, an exception to the above workflow might be that some tasks don’t need a review, depending on the complexity of the work.
-In that case, you’ll want to note which scenarios don’t require approval.
-You should also include the steps your team should take to address these exceptions.
+For example, an exception to the above workflow might be that some tasks don't require review, depending on their complexity.
+Note which scenarios don't require approval and include the steps your team should take to address these exceptions.

 Ask questions to uncover any pain points.